zalando/restful-api-guidelines/security/Security.md

 ## {{ book.must }} Define and assign scopes

-Every API needs to define scopes and every endpoint needs to have a at least one scope assigned.
+Every API needs to define scopes and every endpoint needs to have at least one scope assigned.
 Scopes are defined by a name and a description once per API specification, as shown in the previous section.
 Please refer to the following rules when creating scope names:

 ```
 <scope> ::= <standard-scope> |           -- should be sufficient for majority of use cases